4 Important Things You Should Know About Food and Beverage Insurance

-This way, you don’t have to cobble together your insurance policy.
-Here are some of the most common types of insurance a business owners policy offers:
+This way, you don't have to cobble together your insurance policy.
+Here are some of the most common types of insurance a Business Owners Policy offers:

 Blanket insurance coverage may seem like a lot, especially since it’s not necessarily a legal requirement for businesses to carry*.
 The benefit of this comprehensive coverage is keeping the policy simple and protecting against the most risks.

-Even with a business owners policy, you may still want to get more coverage.
+Even with a Business Owners Policy, you may still want to get more coverage.
 While these policies provide a lot of coverage, some industries have special insurance requirements.
-A Business owners policy covers the basics so you can focus on tailoring the rest of your insurance to your business needs.
+A Business Owners Policy covers the basics so you can focus on tailoring the rest of your insurance to your business needs.

 * This information is intended to provide guidance and is not intended as a legal interpretation of any federal, state or local laws, rules or regulations applicable to your business.
 If you have any questions or issues of a specific nature, you should consult appropriate legal or regulatory counsel to review the specific circumstances involved.

-2. Restaurant Insurance Is Not the Same as Barber Shop Insurance
+2. Restaurant Insurance Is Not the Same as Barbershop Insurance

 Now you know about comprehensive coverage, but what about custom options?
 Not every business is the same, so insurance providers need to cater to different business needs.

 You need to think about the goods or services your business offers.
-Every business should have workers' compensation.
-But a salon isn’t going to need food spoilage coverage.
+Every business should have Workers' Compensation.
+But a salon isn't going to need food spoilage coverage.
 Let's take a look at some industries with specific insurance needs.

-Insurance for restaurant:
+Insurance for Restaurants: